nordic-institute/X-Road/xtee6/doc/Protocols/pr-gconf_x-road_protocol_for_downloading_configuration.md

 ## License

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 ## 1 Introduction